 You’re probably about to roll your eyes and think ‘here she is, harping on about plastic again’…well yes, I am at it again but if it got Sir David Attenborough onto the stage at Glastonbury, then I’m pretty sure it’s a hot topic!
-So, I’m going to revel in the fact I’m on trend for once and possibly help you to save the planet at the same time…go me!
+So, I’m going to revel in the fact I’m on trend for once and possibly help you to save the planet from your own home…go me!

 Plastic Free July is a great idea but it does seem a bit daunting, especially as plastics seem to crop up EVERYWHERE (yes, I’m STILL not over the teabag revelation).